mhaqir/Beta-VAE_GAN/README.md

 ne: number of epochs <br>
 beta: beta value <br>
 tr: threshold on the x-axis position <br>
-inference: yes/no depending if it is inference mode or not <br>
+inference: yes/no depending if it is on inference mode or not <br>
 batch_size: size of the input batch <br>

 A model with a name containing these parameters will be saved in the model_VAE folder.
 In the next step the GAN module will be trained using the following command: